-EMPUJAR operates in the suburbs of Buenos Aires, where the effects of the economic recession are particularly acute, helping young people from marginalized communities get the training and support they need to access the labor market.
-To a lesser degree, it also runs programs in the more affluent city of Buenos Aires but providing services to youth who live in the city’s most vulnerable neighborhoods.
+EMPUJAR operates in the suburbs of Buenos Aires, where the effects of the economic recession are particularly acute.
+EMPUJAR helps young people from marginalized communities get the training and support they need to access the labour market.

 EMPUJAR was founded in 2013 by a group of business leaders from small to medium-sized companies with the goal of increasing the employability of disadvantaged youth from the City and Province of Buenos Aires, through skills training and job placement support.
 EMPUJAR is an acronym that roughly translates into “Businesses united for the advancement of youth in Argentina.”
 Its uniqueness resides in the fact that it was established, and until now has been sustained by, the local business community.
 EMPUJAR is interested in making a strategic pivot by diversifying its funding sources and reaching out to institutional donors, both nationally and internationally.
 A grant from EMpower will help them start moving into this direction.